loglinn05/todos/README.md

-# Don't get nervous, stop forgetting things and save your time for something really important.
+# Don't get nervous, stop forgetting things and save your time for something really important

 ## What is it?
 It's a Vue 3 to-do application.
 It's pretty simple now, but I'm gonna expand this project.